Robbie Burns Dinner

 THE COLLEGE OF PIPING HONOURS ROBBIE BURNS

-SUMMERSIDE – On Saturday, January 21, 2017, The College of Piping and Celtic Performing Arts of Canada will host a celebration of the life and works of Robbie Burns at their annual Robbie Burns Fundraising Gala.
-The funds raised from this event will go towards the operational expenses of The College and directly supporting the operational mission statement of “Empowering students to realize their full potential through Celtic performing arts”.
-Currently The College teaches over 220 students each week.
+On Saturday, January 26, 2019, The College of Piping and Celtic Performing Arts of Canada will host a celebration of the life and works of Robbie Burns at their annual Robbie Burns Fundraising Gala.
+The funds raised from this event will go towards the operational expenses of The College and directly supporting the operational mission statement of “Empowering students to realize their full potential through Celtic Performing Arts”.
 There are step dancing, highland dancing, piping and drumming classes every week as an after school program.
 In addition, The College of Piping has three competition pipe bands and a dance company.
 As well, there are summer programs, weekend workshops, ceilidhs, concerts and recitals throughout the year.
 Students and faculty of The College are involved in the community on a very regular basis doing parades, piping, drumming and dancing at events.
 Students also spend lots of time traveling to pipe band competitions, highland and step dance competitions and highland gatherings in the summer.
 It’s an organization that students excel not only in the Celtic Arts, but within themselves.
 The programs foster personal growth and confidence and teach goal setting.

-The fifth annual Robbie Burns Fundraising Gala will take place at Credit Union Place starting at 6:30 pm featuring a Scottish Ceilidh with students and faculty performing traditional and contemporary choreographies.
+The 8th annual Robbie Burns Fundraising Gala will take place at Credit Union Place starting at 6:30 pm featuring a Scottish Ceilidh with students and faculty performing traditional and contemporary choreographies.
 Come enjoy the music of Robbie Burns along with piping, drumming, fiddling and dancing.
 A three course roast beef dinner, with haggis, will be served.
 Tickets are $100.00 per person with a $75.00 tax receipt being issued.
-Tables will be set for 8 and will be eloquently decorated by Prestige Flower Shop.
+Tables will be set for 8 and will be eloquently decorated.
 A complimentary shuttle, is offered from Charlottetown to Summerside (& return) for the event.

 Robbie Burns, born in Alloway, Ayrshire, in 1759 to William Burness, a poor tenant farmer, and Agnes Broun, Robert Burns was the eldest of seven.
 He spent his youth working his father’s farm, but in spite of his poverty he was extremely well read.
 At 15 Robert was the principal worker on the farm and this prompted him to start writing in an attempt to find “some kind of counterpoise for his circumstances.”
 It was at this tender age that Burns penned his first verse, “My Handsome Nell”, which was an ode to the other subjects that dominated his life, namely scotch and women.